 - Identified The Main Problem

-The initial assistance that I received from counselors, whom I met through BetterHelp.com, came in the form of a psychological assessment.
+The initial assistance that I received from licensed therapists, whom I met through BetterHelp.com, came in the form of a psychological assessment.
 They gave me questionnaires to answer, in particular, as well as conversed with me about what I’ve been doing recently.
-They encouraged me too to speak of the broken relationship without cutting me mid-sentence.
+They encouraged me too to talk about the breakup without cutting me mid-sentence.
 After some time, the results appeared, and the experts confirmed that I indeed had depression, albeit a mild one.

-As opposed to feeling down, the diagnosis helped me see my new objective.
+As opposed to feeling down, the counselor’s diagnosis helped me see my new objective.
 That is, to get rid of the mental disorder.
-Hearing a counselor say that was much bearable than battling an invisible foe without background knowledge regarding its seriousness.
+Hearing the therapist say that was much bearable than battling an invisible foe without background knowledge regarding its seriousness.

 - Taught The Power Of Loving Yourself

-Counselors, fortunately, can teach the importance of putting your needs before others.
+Therapists, fortunately, can teach the importance of putting your needs before others.
 In the toughest moments of your life, after all, you may have no one to depend on but yourself.
-It will then be ideal for mental stability always to love and pamper yourself often.
+Self esteem will then be ideal for mental health stability always to love and pamper yourself often.

-Being left behind by someone you assumed you’d spend forever with can undoubtedly make anyone feel inadequate, regardless of the ex’s reasons.
+Breaking up with someone you assumed you’d spend forever with can undoubtedly make anyone feel inadequate, regardless of the ex’s reasons.
 It is entirely devastating and unfortunate.
-You ideally tried and gave him everything, but the guy still did not choose to stick with you.
+You ideally tried and gave him everything, but that person still did not choose to stick with you.
 Yes, the feelings resulting from that won’t be effortless to accept.

 Can you do yourself a favor?
 Don’t consider begging or self-pitying at all.
-“If you are struggling with low self-esteem, it is encouraged that you seek some type of help and support to work through this issue, and to help you be the best version of yourself that you can be.”
+“If you are struggling with low self esteem, it is encouraged that you seek some type of help and support to work through this issue, and to help you be the best version of yourself that you can be.”
 Dr. Nikki Martinez, Psy.D. said.
-I see now that relationships end because the person you’re with may not be your match made in heaven.
-After splitting up, you have a better chance of finding the one and knowing yourself further.
+And as far as I know, the healing process of heartache was not that easy.
+Relationships end because the person you’re with may not be your match made in heaven.
+After dealing with a difficult breakup, you have a better chance of finding the one and knowing yourself further.

-In case you still don’t think that’s a good thing, perhaps you should start contacting counselors soon for your own sake.
+In case you still don’t think that’s a good thing, perhaps you should start contacting a counselor soon for your own sake.
 Good luck!